mysociety/alaveteli/doc/manual/docs/customising/config.md

     When <code>rails-post-deploy</code> installs the <a href="{{ page.baseurl }}/docs/customising/themes/">themes</a>,
     it will try the theme branch first, but only if you've set <code>THEME_BRANCH</code>
     to be true.
-If the branch doesn't exist it will fall back to using a tagged version specific to your installed alaveteli version, and if that doesn't exist it will back to <code>master</code>.
+If the branch doesn't exist it will fall back to using a tagged version specific to your installed Alaveteli version, and if that doesn't exist it will back to <code>master</code>.
     <p>
         The default theme is the "Alaveteli" theme.
 This gets installed automatically when